Planets and asteroids: what the Earth was formed from

 The modern ice age began around 40 millionyears ago, and then intensified at the end of the Pliocene.
 The polar regions have since undergone repeating cycles of glaciation and melting, repeating every 40-100 thousand years.
 The last ice age of the current ice age ended about 10,000 years ago.

-The bowels of the Earth can be divided into layers according to theirmechanical (in particular rheological) or chemical properties.
-According to the mechanical properties, the lithosphere, asthenosphere, mesosphere, outer core and inner core are distinguished.
+The interior of the Earth can be divided into layers according to theirmechanical (in particular rheological) or chemical properties.
+Based on mechanical properties, they are divided into lithosphere, asthenosphere, mesosphere, outer core and inner core.

 History of the Earth

-Modern scientific hypothesis of the formation of the Earthand other planets of the solar system is the hypothesis of the solar nebula, according to which the solar system was formed from a large cloud of interstellar dust and gas.
+Modern scientific hypothesis of the formation of the Earthand other planets of the Solar System is the solar nebula hypothesis, according to which the Solar System was formed from a large cloud of interstellar dust and gas.
 The cloud consisted mainly of hydrogen and helium, which formed after the Big Bang, and heavier elements left behind by supernova explosions.

-About 4.5 billion years ago, the cloud becamecollapse, which probably happened due to the impact of a shock wave from a supernova that exploded a few light years away.
+About 4.5 billion years ago the cloud becamecontract, which probably occurred due to the impact of a shock wave from a supernova that exploded at a distance of several light years.
 As the cloud began to contract, its angular momentum, gravity and inertia flattened it into a protoplanetary disk perpendicular to its axis of rotation.

 After that, the debris in the protoplanetary disk underby the action of gravity, they began to collide, and, merging, formed the first planetoids.
 Comparison of the sizes of the terrestrial planets (from left to right): Mercury, Venus, Earth, Mars.